 - you already hold a residence permit/Blue Card for 18 months in another EC state;

-- you are a national of Australia, Canada, Japan, Monaco, New Zealand, South Korea, the United States of America or the Vatican City;
+- you are a national of Australia, Canada, Japan, Monaco, New Zealand, South Korea, the United States, or the Vatican City;

 - your child (under 12) was born in the Netherlands and you have lawful residence in the Netherlands.